-Jasleen Kaur is a Researcher at the Sikh Research Institute.
+Jasleen Kaur is a Research Associate at the Sikh Research Institute.
 She has received a Religious Studies B.A./M.A. from the University of Virginia, focusing on South Asian Religions through the lens of literature and poetry.

 She hopes to go back to school to pursue a Ph.D. in either religious ethnography or history and fulfill her dream of teaching and learning from others.

 Jasleen Kaur resides with her family in the United States.

 In recent news and current events, “beadbi” has come to the forefront as a topic of discussion.
 But do we as Sikhs collectively understand what beadbi is, how it has been dealt with historically, and how to look at beadbi instances which have been in the news from a Sikh perspective?
 Is it merely disrespect of the Guru Granth Sahib?